Car brakes fall into two categories: drum brakes and disc brakes.

-In this article, we’ll start by comparing the drum brake system and the disc brake system and then cover their pros and cons.
+We’ll start the discussion by comparing the drum brake system against the disc brake system, then cover their pros and cons.
 Later, we’ll answer five FAQs about drum brakes vs disc brakes to give you a clear understanding of each braking system.

 This Article Contains: